 A foundation at the service of the Swiss polar and high-altitude community

-The Foundation Council is the highest authority of the Foundation.
+The Foundation Board is the highest authority of the Foundation.
 It allocates resources, appoints new members as well as those of the Science and Technology Advisory Board, the Scientific and Executive Directors and the financial auditors.
 Moreover, it approves the annual budget and the Foundation accounts.
-The Foundation Council is composed of:
+The Foundation Board is composed of:

 |Martin Vetterli (President)||EPFL|

 |Christian Leumann (Vice-President)||University of Bern|